Application Area Overview

-- The automation engineer, in UFT.
-For details on working with and creating application areas in UFT, see the Micro Focus Unified Functional Testing User Guide.
+- The automation engineer, in UFT One.
+For details on working with and creating application areas in UFT One, see the Micro Focus Unified Functional Testing User Guide.
 For details on working with and creating application areas in API, see the Micro Focus Service Test User Guide or the information about API testing in the Micro Focus Unified Functional Testing User Guide.

 - Either the subject matter expert or the automation engineer in the Test Resources module in ALM.
 The application area entity that is created in ALM provides the structure for automation, using default resources.